conradludgate/jenner/README.md

 ## Breakdown

-The `stream!` macro works in a very simple way, making a few simple but crucial transformations.
+The `async_generator!` macro works in a very simple way, making a few simple but crucial transformations.

 ### Generator